heyitsalina/ant_search_algorithm/README.md

   - **Food Settings**:
     - **Amount of Food**: Specify how much food is available at a food object.
 This value determines how long the food will last as ants collect it.
     - **Show Life Bar**: Toggle the visibility of a life bar that dynamically represents the remaining amount of food at each food source.
+    - **Move after number of epochs**: Specify after how many epochs the food object is randomly moved.
+    - **Move randomly**: Toggle whether the food should be moved to a random position after a certain number of epochs.

   - **Colony Settings**:
     - **Number of Ants**: Set the initial number of ants in a colony.
     - **Step Size**: Adjust the speed at which ants move across the map.
     - **Amount to Carry**: Define how many pieces of food an ant can carry back to the colony from a food source.
     - **Color**: Choose the color of your ant colony for easy identification.
+    - **Search Radius**: Set the radius in which the ants perceive the surrounding phereomones.
+    - **Pheromone Influence**:  Determine how much influence the pheromone trace has on the movement of the ants.
+    - **Pheromone Reduction Factor**: Adjust how much the pheromones are reduced in each epoch.
     - **Pheromone Grid**: Configure the shape and size of the pheromone grid, which affects how ants navigate to food sources and back to the colony.
+    - **Show Pheromone Grid**: Toggle the visibility of the pheromones.

 - **Simulation Controls**: The simulation can be dynamically controlled using the **start**, **stop**, and **clear** buttons located within the GUI.
 Use these to begin the simulation, pause or stop the action to make adjustments, or reset the environment for a new setup.